1872 Melbourne Cup

-The 1872 Melbourne Cup was a two-mile handicap horse race which took place on Thursday, 7 November 1872.
+The 1872 Melbourne Cup was a two-mile handicap horse race that took place on Thursday, 7 November 1872.

 This year was the twelfth running of the Melbourne Cup.
 It was the fourth Melbourne Cup win for owner and trainer John Tait.

+The Quack was a half-brother to 1870 Melbourne Cup winner, Nimblefoot.

 This is the list of placegetters for the 1872 Melbourne Cup.